Skip to main content

 The long-term safety of hormone pellet therapy is a subject of ongoing clinical investigation, with protocols emphasizing continuous monitoring to mitigate potential risks.
 Maintaining physiological hormone levels is paramount.
 Supraphysiological dosing, which means hormone levels exceeding normal ranges, can lead to adverse effects, including erythrocytosis (increased red blood cell count), dyslipidemia, and potential cardiovascular implications.

 Regular assessment of complete blood count (CBC), lipid panels, and liver function tests is integral to long-term management.
 For men, consistent monitoring of prostate-specific antigen (PSA) is a standard practice, given the historical concerns regarding testosterone and prostate health.
-Current evidence suggests that in men with hypogonadism does not increase the risk of prostate cancer or high-grade prostate cancer, but careful monitoring remains a clinical standard.
+Current evidence suggests that testosterone replacement therapy in men with hypogonadism does not increase the risk of prostate cancer or high-grade prostate cancer, but careful monitoring remains a clinical standard.

 In women, the long-term use of estrogen and testosterone requires careful consideration of breast health and endometrial safety.
 Protocols often include regular mammograms and, for women with a uterus, the co-administration of progesterone to protect the endometrium from estrogenic stimulation.
 The precise balance of these hormones is critical to minimizing risks while maximizing therapeutic benefits.